 ISO 800 and great image quality?
 You bet!
+All photos by Jack and Sue Drafahl unless otherwise indicated.

 Photographers now have an enormous choice of films.
 For some, this becomes a problem deciding which film will provide the best results.
-Many amateur photographers just want great pictures without worrying about film speed, f-stops or shutter speeds.
+Many amateur photographers just want great pictures without worrying about film speed, fstops or shutter speeds.
 Kodak recognizes this fact, and has introduced a new film that may be the best solution.
 Kodak's Max Zoom 800 is a new breed of film designed to cover a wide range of photographic situations without demanding extensive photo technical knowledge.